-(1) Stated income above and hub income above the reasonable compatibility allowable income limit
+(1) Stated income above and electronic data source income above the allowable income limit

 Regardless of the size of the difference in the amount of the two incomes, it does not affect eligibility.
 Since both are over the allowable income limit, they are reasonably compatible.
 No additional verification is required.